Rising-Stars-by-Sunshine/Lareina/Method/README.md

 ## Operational Measures
 ### Variables
 1. **Dependent Variable:**
-    - The dependent variable will be the mean monthly global sugar prices from 1960 to 2022, adjusted for inflation and expressed in constant currency terms.
+    - The dependent variable will be the monthly global sugar prices from 1960 to 2022, adjusted for inflation and expressed in constant currency terms.
 2. **Independent Variables:**
     - Time as a quantitative sequence, categorically partitioned into relevant fiscal quarters to investigate any seasonality effects.
 3. **Treatment Variables:**
     - Changes in global trade policies impacting sugar exports and imports, characterized as intervention points that potentially perturb the sugar price equilibrium.

 ### Data Type
-A comprehensive time-series data composition will be employed, consisting of not only the global sugar prices but also integrating a suite of economic, environmental, and geopolitical variables which are hypothesized to have substantial influences on these prices over the stipulated timeframe.
+A comprehensive time-series data composition will be employed, consisting of the global sugar prices.

 ## Hypothesis Development
 ### Causal Hypothesis
-We postulate that there exists a quantifiable and causative nexus between fluctuations in global sugar prices and a compendium of economic indicators, climate variability impacting production, policy alterations on trade, the introduction of technologically advanced farming techniques, and significant geopolitical upheavals.
+We postulate that there exists a quantifiable and causative nexus between fluctuations in global sugar prices and policy alterations on trade.

 ### Justification
 The premise of this hypothesis is rooted in the economic theory of supply and demand, where sugar prices are subject to the idiosyncrasies of global trade dynamics.
 Notably, policy changes manifest as pivotal inflection points that can either constrict or liberate market forces, reflected by alterations in commodity prices.
 For example, the institution of stringent trade barriers or sanctions can precipitate a supply-side crunch, escalating sugar prices, while liberalization efforts and the abatement of trade embargoes are likely to engender a competitive market scenario, potentially driving down prices.